Axel13fr/P2_TrafficSignClassifier/writeup_AxelDurbec.md

 | Slippery Road			| Slippery Road      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 1 of the 5 traffic signs, which gives an accuracy of 20%.
+This compares badly to the accuracy on the test set of 93%.
+There are several factors to explain this: the perspective or the kind of shots taken are too far from the provided sets.
+Another one is that 5examples is far from being statistically relevant to validate generlization so even having 100% would not say much.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)